rizzza/api-gateway-endpoints/README.md

 ### Adding endpoints

-All the definitions are in the `endpoints` directory.
-The format of the files follows the [Lura](https://luraproject.org/) [endpoint configuration format](https://www.krakend.io/docs/endpoints/).
+All the definitions are in the `krakendcfg/templates` directory.
+Once you create your endpoint file, add it's reference to the `krakendcfg/templates/_endpoints.tmpl` file.
+The format of the files follows the
+[Lura](https://luraproject.org/) [endpoint configuration format](https://www.krakend.io/docs/endpoints/).
 Specifically, each file may be a single endpoint definition or an array of endpoint definitions.

-Each file should be placed in a directory named after the service it is for.
 The name of the file should be the name of the endpoint.

-The files in `endpoints/api.test.v1/` serve as examples.
+The file in `krakendcfg/templates/loadbalancer_api_v1.tmpl` serves as an example.

-The top level directory should be the FQDN of your API group. e.g. `iam.metalctrl.io`.

 ## Distribution